Stalking in 2026: How to spot it and how to defend against it

 Stalking as a criminal offence

-The offence of dangerous stalking is committed under the provisions of Section 354 of the Criminal Code by a person who persecutes another for a long period of time by
+The offence of dangerous stalking under section 354 of the Criminal Code is committed by a person who persecutes another for a prolonged period of time by

 and, by that conduct, causes him or her to enter into reasonable fear for his or her life or health or for the life and health of persons close to him or her.